clayne/SSEModdingGuide/README.md

 _SSE Engine Fixes_ requires _SKSE_ and _Address Library for SKSE Plugins_.
 SKSE should already be installed by this point. _Address Library for SKSE Plugins_ is an addon that prevents mods from breaking when they don't match the current version of SSE.
 This means that whenever SSE recieves an update, mods will still function regardless if they are outdated.

-[_Address Library for SKSE Plugins_](https://www.nexusmods.com/skyrimspecialedition/mods/32444) can be installed like any other mod, refer to Download and Installing Mods (LINK) for the procedures.
+[_Address Library for SKSE Plugins_](https://www.nexusmods.com/skyrimspecialedition/mods/32444) can be installed like any other mod, refer to [Downloading and Installing Mods](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#downloading-and-installing-mods) for the procedures.

 To install _SSE Engine Fixes_:

 1. Navigate to the [SSE Engine Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/17230?tab=description) page on Nexus
 2. Click on the **Files** tab.
 3. Look for **(Part 1) SSE Engine Fixes for 1.5.39 - 1.5.97**.
 Click **Mod Manager Download**
-   * Follow the standard installation procedures (LINK) to install **Part 1**.
+   * Follow the usual [installation procedures](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#downloading-and-installing-mods) to install **Part 1**.
 4. Once you've installed **Part 1**, go back to the **Files** on Nexus and look for **(Part 2) Engine Fixes - skse64 Preloader and TBB Lib**.
 Click **Manual Download**.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Engine%20Part%201.png)